Ahmed-Hodhod/Migrating-Multi-tier-WebApp-To-AWS-Using-LiftAndShfit-Strategy/liftandshift.md

 The sg should allow any http/https request from any ip4 or ipv6.
 One of the best practices is to only allow https requests to our webapp.

-2. Createa a security group for the app-tier (vrofile-app-sg) The sg should only allow for traffic from vprofile-elb-sg on port 8080.
+#### 2. Createa a security group for the app-tier (vrofile-app-sg)

+The sg should only allow for traffic from vprofile-elb-sg on port 8080.
 The sg should also have port 22 open to be able to login to the instance and troubleshoot our running app. our application is running on a tomcat server listening on port 8080.

-3. Create a security group for the app-tier (vrofile-backend-sg)
+#### 3. Create a security group for the app-tier (vrofile-backend-sg)

 By backend we mean the three instances on which memcached, rabbitMQ and mysql database will be running.

-   #### This sg should allow for traffic on the following ports:
+This sg should allow for traffic on the following ports:

 - 3306 (mysql port) from vrofile-app-sg
 - 11211 (MemCached port) from vrofile-app-sg
 - 5672 (rabbitMQ port) from vrofile-app-sg
 - 22 (SSH) from your IP.

-#

 The sg should also allow for inter-communication between the backend instances.
 To do that, you need to edit the vprofile-backend-sg rules after saving the previous 3 rules.
 Choose All Traffic to allow communication on all ports and choose Source to be vprofile-backend-sg.
 PS: src/main/resources/application.properties (Java file) holds all specifics about the app communication with other services.

-#

-4. create a key-pair (.pem for git bash or .ppk for putty)
+#### 4. create a key-pair (.pem for git bash or .ppk for putty)

-   PS: we will use git bash in this setup.
+NOTE: we will use git bash in this setup.

-#

-5. Launch mysql instance
+#### 5. Launch mysql instance

 AMI: use centOS 7 from the marketplace.
 sg: use vprofile-backend-sg
 userdata: copy-paste the script userdata/mysql.sh

 The userdata script is installing Mariadb server, creating a database (accounts) having a user (admin) with a password (admin123), and finally populating the accounts database with some dummy data.

-#

-7. (Validate) Login into the instance using git bash
+#### 7. (Validate) Login into the instance using git bash

 - On instances dashboard, choose the app instance and connect.
 From SSH client tab, copy the SSH command and paste it to git bash to login to the instance.